ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * if namespace is `https://meta.openpeer.org/dh/modp/2048` what follows is `<namespace-dependent>` = base64(`<requesting-peer-static-public-key>`) + ":" + base64(`<requesting-peer-ephemeral-public-key>`) based upon a Diffie-Hellman MODP P, Q and G are defined as hex integer values as defined in Diffie-Hellman MODP Namespace Definitions section.
 Alternative namespace `1024`, `1538`, `3072`, `4096`, `6144`, `8192` are available too.
   * ICE username fragment - the username fragment for ICE negotiation
   * ICE password encrypted - the password passphrase for ICE negotiation, encrypted data = hex(`<iv>`) + ":" + encrypt(`<key>`, `<ice-password>`), where key = hash(`<peer-secret>`), iv = `<random>`
+  * final - set to true if the remote party should not expect to receive any more candidates at this time
   * Location details
     * Location ID of requesting location
     * Contact ID of requesting location